Editor Chief November 12, 2023 No Comments

 Leaf area index

-Analysis of variance showed a highly significant at (P < 0.01) affected by way of sowing methods and significant at (P> 0.05) affected by two ways (intra-row spacing and interactions of sowing method with intra-row spacing).
+Analysis of variance showed a highly significant at (P 0.05) affected by two ways (intra-row spacing and interactions of sowing method with intra-row spacing).
 Therefore, analysis and combined analysis of variance depicted that the maximum leaf area index (8.33 and 6.99) were obtained from interactions of the intra-row spacing 20 cm× ridging sowing method and intra-row spacing 20 cm, respectively (5.0 stalk. m-1 plant density), whereas the minimum leaf area index (3.53 and 3.28) were attained from combination of the terrace sowing method× 10 cm intra-row spacing (10.0 stalk. m-1 plant density) and terrace sowing method, respectively (Table 2).

 In this study, it’s clear that leaf area index was increasing with increasing the intra-row spacing till to 20 cm intra row spacing and decreasing again, the possible reasons for the highest leaf area for ridging sowing method at the medium intra-row spacing (20 cm) might be due to the optimum conditions and ability of plant to uptake its sufficient needs from soil solution and solar radiation interception.